Takahashi Kentaro Style: Building a Body for Kendo

 Hold the shinai with both hands and swing it by simply rotating your wrist.

-Takahashi : Well, first of all, practical Suburi, or something you can do by yourself, is Suburi using your wrist.
-You're in Kamae and you turn with your wrist.
-Like that, Men.
-Men.
-That's it.
+Takahashi"So first, practical practice, or rather, something you can do by yourself, is to use your wrist.
+Take a stance and turn with your wrist.
+Like this, face.
+Face.
+That's it."

 ──Does this have to move?

-Takahashi : "You don't have to move, or you can move, but I think it depends on the location.
-It doesn't have to be an actual bamboo sword, something a little shorter would be fine, so basically you can think of it as a way to train how to use your hand and wrist."
+Takahashi"You don't have to move, or you can move, although I think it depends on the location.
+It doesn't have to be an actual bamboo sword, something a little shorter would be fine too, so basically you can think of it as a form of training for how to use your hand and wrist."

-Takahashi : "Next, you'll apply balanced force to both sides while being very conscious of the blade's angle.
+Takahashi"Next, you will apply balanced force to both sides while being fully aware of the blade's angle.
 If you use too much force, the tip of the sword will wobble when you bring it down after raising it.
 You need to bring it down slowly and smoothly so that the tip doesn't wobble.
 This is training to improve your body balance and muscle strength."

-Takahashi : "So, raise your arm up.
-Slowly raise your arm up, and then slowly lower it.
+Takahashi"Now, raise your arm.
+Raise your arm slowly, then lower it slowly.
 Slowly.
 Still, go even lower."

 ──Do I not have to shake it?

-Takahashi : "Ten times is fine, just spin it as fast as you can without touching it.
+Takahashi"Ten times will be fine, and I'll turn it as fast as I can without touching it at all.
 Here we go.
 One, two... ten.
 Okay."

-Takahashi : "Now, turn in the opposite direction.
+Takahashi"Now turn in the opposite direction.
 One, two, ten.
 Oh, you touched it.
 Yes.
-Don't touch it at all, and do it as quickly as possible.
-Right now, I think you're looking at the tip of the sword, but once you get the hang of it, don't look at the tip of the sword.
-Look into your opponent's eyes, like Toyama's gaze, and turn while looking at your whole body.
+Don't touch it at all, and turn as quickly as possible.
+Right now, I think you're looking at the tip of the sword, but once you get the hang of it, don't look at the tip of the sword, look into your opponent's eyes, and turn while looking at your whole body, with the Toyama method of looking at it.
 One, two... ten.
-Yes, OK."
+Yes, that's good."

-Takahashi : "For example, crawl forward and backward, forward and backward, while moving forward and backward.
+Takahashi"For example, crawl forward and backward, forward and backward, while moving forward and backward.
 Start crawling.
 1, 2...
-10. This also trains you to achieve good balance through the coordinated movements of your feet and hands, upper and lower body."
+10. This also trains the child to maintain good balance through the coordinated movements of the upper and lower body, that is, the feet and hands."

-Takahashi : "You should turn it with your right hand.
+Takahashi"Turn this with your right hand.
 The basic rule is to keep your left hand in the center.
-However, sometimes it will turn, so I think it's best to imagine that you should turn it with your right hand, keeping your left hand in the center and turning it with your right.
-I think it's best not to use your right hand as the fulcrum, but to always turn it with your left hand as the center."
+However, there will be times when it inevitably turns, so the best image to use is to turn it with your right hand, keeping your left hand in the center and turning it with your right.
+I think it's best not to use your right hand as the fulcrum when turning it, but to always use your left hand as the center."

 This time, we were given an explanation about exercises using bamboo swords.